midjourney/docs/README.md

 `--no` — Negative prompting (`--no plants` would try to remove plants)

-`--video` — Saves a progress video, which is sent to you in the ✉️-triggered DM
+`--video` — Saves a progress video, which is sent to you in the :envelope: reaction is triggered DM

 `--hd` — Uses a different algorithm that’s potentially better for abstract and landscape prompts.